top of page

 ** All places in the Adelaide University IADC Therapy study are currently booked out **

-Data analysis and manuscript preparation is planned for July 2024 onwards.
+Data analysis and manuscript preparation is currently underway.

 Results will be announced here in due course.